mwinokan/HIPPO/README.md

 HIPPO
 =====

-> 🦛 Hit Interaction Profiling for Procurement Optimisation
+> 🦛 Hit Interaction Profiling for Progression Optimisation

 HIPPO is in active development and feedback is appreciated.